isomerpages/pa-corp/_our-programmes/Youth.md

 <img style="height:200px;width:250px" align="left" src="/images/Programmes/Youth/PAYM%20Loves%20Red.jpg"><br><br><br><br><br>

-The “PAYM Loves Red” supports and encourages all youths to organise meaningful and interesting National Day celebratory activities in the months of July and August.
-Through these projects, youths can connect with their peers and local residents, and together, display the vibrant energy, passion and their patriotism toward the nation in creative and unique ways.
+The “PAYM Loves Red” campaign supports and encourages all youths to organise meaningful and interesting National Day celebratory activities in the months of July and August to celebrate Singapore's multicultural social fabric.
+Through these projects, youths can connect with their peers and local residents, and together, display the vibrant energy, passion and their appreciation toward the nation in creative and unique ways.

 <a id="Community_Youthcare_festival"></a>
 #### Community YOUthCare Festival
 <img style="height:200px;width:250px" align="left" src="/images/Programmes/Youth/CYF.jpg">
 <br><br><br><br><br><br><br>

 Community YOUthCare Festival is an annual island-wide community service campaign, mooted in 2011 to encourage more youths to come together to care for the less privileged in our community.

 Find out more about PAYM on our [Facebook page](https://www.facebook.com/PAYMyouths)!